John Wayne Gacy: Murders

-Gacy typically murdered his victims by placing a rope tourniquet around their neck before progressively tightening the rope with a hammer handle.
-He referred to this act as the "rope trick", frequently informing his captive, "This is the last trick."
-In at least one instance, he had read part of Psalm 23 as he tightened the rope around his victim's neck.
-Occasionally, the victim had convulsed for an "hour or two" before dying, although several victims died by asphyxiation from cloth gags stuffed deep into their throat.
-Except for his two final victims, all were murdered between 3:00 a.m. and 6:00 a.m.

-After death, Gacy usually stored the victims' bodies under his bed for up to 24 hours before burying his victim in the crawl space, where he periodically poured quicklime to hasten the decomposition of his victims.
-Some victims' bodies were taken to his garage and embalmed prior to their burial.
+Gacy typically murdered his victims by placing a rope tourniquet around their neck and progressively tightening it with a hammer handle.
+He referred to this as the "rope trick", frequently informing his victim, "This is the last trick."
+Occasionally, the victim convulsed for an "hour or two" before dying, although several victims died by asphyxiation from cloth gags stuffed deep in their throats.
+Except for his two final victims, all were murdered between 3:00 and 6:00 a.m.
+Gacy usually stored the victims' corpses under his bed for up to twenty-four hours before burying them in the crawl space, where he periodically poured lime to hasten decomposition.
+Some were taken to his garage and embalmed prior to burial.